 Over 250 exotic marine organisms have been introduced into Australian waters by vessels of all types, from yachts to commercial ships.
 Up to 75 per cent of these are likely to have arrived as biofouling organisms attached to the external and internal surfaces of vessels.

-- Clean hulls before leaving for new destinations.
-By cleaning your vessel at a registered slipway you reduce the risk of marine pests being transported into the state through vessel biofouling.
+- Clean hulls before leaving for new destinations to reduce the risk of marine pests spreading to other areas through vessel biofouling.

 - Regularly inspect and clean areas prone to biofouling.
-Check areas including niche sections such as internal sea water systems, anodes, docking strips, sea chests, pipe openings, propellers, shafts and rudders.
+Check areas including internal sea water systems, anodes, docking strips, sea chests, pipe openings, propellers, shafts and rudders.
+It is not just boat hulls that can harbour pests.

 - Remember to dry and or maintain your equipment.
-Allow your boat 48 hours to dry and remove entangled seaweed and other organisms from ropes, anchors, buoys and other equipment etc.
+Allow your boat 48 hours to dry and remove entangled seaweed and other organisms from ropes, anchors, buoys and other equipment.

 Benefits for vessel owners

-Good vessel maintenance not only prevents the introduction of new marine pests and the spread of those already here, it also provides a number of other benefits including:
+Good vessel maintenance not only prevents the introduction of new marine pests and the spread of those already established.
+It also provides a number of other benefits including:

 - increased vessel performance and speed